mddazure/ipv6-web-app/README.md

 ### External Load Balancer - single region

-Azure External Load Balancer (also known as Standard Load Balancer) can be deployed in a single region to provide IPv6 access to applications running on virtual machines or VM scale sets.
+Azure [External Load Balancer](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) (also known as Public Load Balancer) can be deployed in a single region to provide IPv6 access to applications running on virtual machines or VM scale sets.
 In a single-region setup, **External Load Balancer acts as a Layer 4 entry point** for IPv6 traffic, distributing connections across backend instances.
 This scenario is ideal when you have stateless applications or services that don't require Layer 7 features like SSL termination or path-based routing.

 **Key IPv6 Features of External Load Balancer**:
 - **Dual-Stack Frontend:** Standard Load Balancer supports both [IPv4 and IPv6 frontends](https://learn.microsoft.com/en-us/azure/load-balancer/load-balancer-ipv6-overview) simultaneously.
 When configured as dual-stack, the load balancer gets two public IP addresses – one IPv4 and one IPv6 – and can distribute traffic from both IP families to the same backend pool.